RedisAI/benchmarks/README.md

-# This is a very OLD benchmarking suite we have made for experimenting and keeping it here for the records.
+# This is a very OLD benchmarking suite built for experimenting.
 The numbers/results shown here are not valild anymore.
 RedisAI has grown quite a lot since then.
-Head over to the [new benchmarking suite](https://github.com/RedisAI/aibench) we have made for the latest results
+Head over to the [new benchmarking suite](https://github.com/RedisAI/aibench) for the latest results

 # benchmarks